US, EU announce new partnership to undercut Russian energy | Headlines

 Almost 40 per cent of the European Union's natural gas comes from Russia to heat homes, generate electricity and power industry.

-After leaving Brussels, Biden travels to Rzeszów in Poland, where US troops are based roughly an hour's drive from the Ukrainian border.
+Biden was leaving Brussels after the announcement and heading to Rzeszów in Poland, where US troops are based roughly an hour's drive from the Ukrainian border.

-The US president will get briefed on the humanitarian response to the refugees streaming out of Ukraine and those still suffering inside the country.
+He will be briefed on the humanitarian response to the refugees streaming out of Ukraine and those still suffering inside the country.

-He will also meet US service members from the 82nd Airborne Division, who serve alongside Polish troops.

-Biden is then expected to continue on to Warsaw for talks on Saturday with Polish President Andrzej Duda.
+The president will also meet US service members from the 82nd Airborne Division, who serve alongside Polish troops, and then expected to fly to Warsaw for talks on Saturday with Polish President Andrzej Duda.
+He will also address the Polish people before departing for Washington.

-Before returning to Washington, the White House said Biden will give an address ''on the united efforts of the free world to support the people of Ukraine, hold Russia accountable for its brutal war, and defend a future that is rooted in democratic principles".

 Although Ukraine has resisted the Russian invasion much more successfully than initially expected, the conflict has become a gruelling and bloody affair, with thousands of casualties on each side and millions of refugees fleeing the country.